DerGuru/The-Resonant/New Chapters/Part2/P2-14_Into_the_Network.md

 The next night, they moved.

 Dressed in dark, non-reflective clothing.
-Carrying minimal gear—binoculars, a directional microphone, Milo's portable sensor array.
+Carrying minimal gearï¿½binoculars, a directional microphone, Milo's portable sensor array.
 Everything chosen to avoid attention.

 They approached from the east, using the abandoned industrial zone's terrain for cover.
 Stayed low.
 Moved between shadows.
 Lina led, her academy training showing in every careful step.